HardlyDifficult/Tutorials/Chapter1.md

 ## Add a collider to the ball

-Add a CircleCollider2D component to the spike ball.
+Add a CircleCollider2D to the spike ball.
 Adjust the radius as needed.

 <details><summary>How</summary>